NothingSpecific/LibrEssentials/README.md

 This plugin will not force you to disable chat reports, but it does assume that chat reports should be opt-in for servers that want the protection, not opt-out for servers that don't.
 See [BetterNCR/README.md](https://github.com/NothingSpecific/BetterNCR/blob/main/README.md) for more information about global chat reporting and why you should consider keeping it disabled on your server.

+---

+## Building

+This project is developed using Eclipse Java.
+Since the classpath contains system-specific file paths, I created an `init.py` script that rewrites system-specific classpath information.

+Before opening this project in Eclipse, you should make sure to run `init.py`.
+After asking you for the location of your Spigot shaded API JAR file, it will automatically fix the project's classpath to work on your system.

 *Note: This plugin is licensed under the [GNU AGPL 3.0 license](https://www.gnu.org/licenses/agpl-3.0.en.html), but can also be licensed under [BSD 3-clause](https://opensource.org/license/BSD-3-clause/) upon request.
 For anyone considering contributing to this project, please understand that your contributions may be distributed under [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.en.html) or [BSD 3-clause](https://opensource.org/license/BSD-3-clause/).*